MicheleTobias/workshop-photogrammetry/README.md

 Resources for data collection: Clancy & Michele's past workshops

+## Combine Existing and New Datasets

+You can't go back and collect done data from 1980.
+But you can (potentially) get air photos or satellite data from then and use it with contemporary imagery to understand change over time.
+It's ok to combine data from different sources.
+Just be aware of the limitations.
+You may not have the same power to detect things of small sizes in images collected by different systems.

 # Step 3: Processing

 You processing workflow should be tailored to your data needs.